WaffleGnome/mac/README.md

 -------------------------

 clicking these will toggle 3 new menus.
-Clcik them again to close the window<br>
+Click them again to close the window<br>
 ![click](https://dl.dropboxusercontent.com/u/161826274/mySites/mac/images/click.PNG)

 desktop icons can be dragged.<br>